Adam-Rix/Valentino-v1/README.md

 # Valentino
 Valentino is an asynchronous API contract validator that works with Postman collections.
-It compares real server responses to stored example responses and validates the structure.
+It compares real server responses to prepared in advance example responses and validates the entire structure of server's responses.

 ---